getpelican/pelican-themes/simplegrey-free/README.md

 ## Options ##

 Theme inspired by pelican-simplegrey, but without all the datadealer (Google, Twitter, Facebook) stuff.
 GNU Social Widget in sidebar.
 Social links to Friendica, Diaspora, Statusnet,... instead.
-EMail and License is displayed in the footer.)
+EMail and License is displayed in the footer.

-Javascript only used for GNU Social/StatusNet Widget..
+Javascript only used for GNU Social/StatusNet Widget.

 Configuration in pelicanconf.py:

     EMAIL='x@y.com'
     DISQUS_SITENAME= 'http://example.com/example1'
     # Use web address of your own server